Get the Tata Capital App to apply for Loans & manage your account. Download Now

 It is important to note that while legal action is a possibility for education loan defaulters, it is typically seen as a last resort for lenders who have exhausted all other options for recovering their funds.

 Even in cases where borrowers default on their education loans, they still have certain rights that cannot be compromised.
-These rights ensure fair treatment during the loan recovery process:

-1. Right to Notice:
+1. Right to notice

 Borrowers must be given adequate notice before any possession or recovery proceedings are initiated by the lender.
 This allows the borrower an opportunity to rectify the situation or negotiate alternative repayment options.

-2. Right to Fair Value:
+2. Right to fair value

 If the lender repossesses any assets provided as collateral, they must inform the borrower of the sale price evaluated for those assets.
 This ensures transparency and fairness in the recovery process.

-3. Right to be Heard:
+3. Right to be heard

 Borrowers have the right to raise objections and present their case if they receive a notice of repossession from the lender.
 This allows them an opportunity to explain any extenuating circumstances or negotiate a repayment plan.

-4. Right to Claim the Balance:
+4. Right to claim the balance

 In cases where lenders recover more than the outstanding loan amount by selling repossessed assets, borrowers have the right to claim any surplus amount left after settling the debt.

-5. Right to be Treated Politely:
+5. Right to be treated politely

 Lenders are required to treat borrowers with respect and dignity during the loan recovery process.
 Borrowers should not be harassed, humiliated, mistreated, or abused at any point.